FarmBot-Docs/farmbot-developers/v15/lua/functions/tools.md

 # verify_tool()

-**Verifies if a tool is mounted to the UTM** by checking the UTM’s tool verification pin as well as the **MOUNTED TOOL** field in FarmBot’s state tree.
+**Verifies if a tool is mounted to the UTM** by checking the UTM's tool verification pin as well as the **MOUNTED TOOL** field in FarmBot's state tree.
 Returns `true` if a tool is mounted or `false` if no tool is mounted.

 {%
 include callout.html